Impress Your Guests: 5 Simple Ways To Tastier Grilling

 It’s delightful to grill outdoors when the weather is warm.
 Unfortunately, grilling meats can lead to the production of carcinogenic (potentially cancer-causing) chemicals called heterocyclic amines (HAs) as well as unhealthy PAHs (polycyclic aromatic hydrocarbons).
 The good news is it is simple to reduce HAs, making your BBQ healthier yet still as tasty for you, your family and your guests.

-- Limit the quantity of meat you grill, and make grilled vegetables or wild Alaskan salmon the main course.
+- Limit the quantity of meat you grill and make grilled vegetables or wild Alaskan salmon the main course.
 Try the Grilled Salmon with Mustard Sauce recipe.

 - Pre-cook your foods in the oven or on the stovetop and finish them off outdoors – less grill time means fewer carcinogens.

 - If you do grill meat, cook it thoroughly while trying to avoid charring or blackening it (don’t eat any blackened parts).
+This often means using a lower temperature and a longer, slower cooking time.

 - Marinate your meats.
 Marinade may help reduce HA formation, especially if it’s made with anti-inflammatory spices such as ginger, rosemary and turmeric.
 Try the marinade in this recipe.